BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## Configuration (for tracking)

-Ideally, you want to use our links any time you have an external link pointing to your app (share, invite, referral, etc) because:

-1. Our dashboard can tell you where your installs are coming from
-1. Our links are the highest possible converting channel to new downloads and users
-1. You can pass that shared data across install to give new users a custom welcome or show them the content they expect to see
+For help configuring the SDK, please see the [iOS Quickstart Guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios-quickstart.md).

-Our linking infrastructure will support anything you want to build.
+**Note**: Our linking infrastructure will support anything you want to build.
 If it doesn't, we'll fix it so that it does; just reach out to alex@branch.io with requests.

 ### Register a URI scheme direct deep linking (optional but recommended)